- Altitude: 1700 - 1950 meters

-- Process: wet fermentation, soak, 14 day raised bed drying
+- Process: both wet fermentation, soak, 14 day raised bed drying & unwashed

-- Regions: Located in the Yirgacheffe district in central southern Ethiopia
+- Regions: Located in the Sidama Region in southwestern Ethiopia

 Ethiopia is the birthplace of coffee and yet the fourth poorest country in the world.
 Coffee farmers live a very traditional lifestyle, farming fewer than 5 acres and living in stick houses.
 Electricity, running water and indoor plumbing are rare in rural areas.